Madhya Pradesh Polls: Voting For 230 Assembly Seats Today, BJP-Congress In Close Contest

 By clicking “Accept All Cookies”, you agree to the storing of cookies on your device to enhance site navigation, analyze site usage, and assist in our marketing efforts Cookies Policy.

-Madhya Pradesh Polls: Voting For 230 Assembly Seats Today, BJP-Congress In Close Contest
+Madhya Pradesh Polls: Voting For 230 Assembly Seats Begins, BJP-Congress In Close Contest

 Madhya Pradesh will go to the polls today to elect their representatives to the 230-member state assembly in a single phase.

-Bhopal: One of the major states Madhya Pradesh, is scheduled to go to the polls on Friday to elect legislators for 230 Assembly seats.
+Bhopal: Voting in one of the major states, Madhya Pradesh, began on Friday at 7 am to elect legislators for the 230 Assembly seats.
 The primary battle is between the ruling Bharatiya Janata Party (BJP) and the Congress, with other political parties such as the Bahujan Samaj Party (BSP) and Samajwadi Party (SP) also in the fray.
 With over 5 crore voters in the state set to choose their favourite candidates, these Assembly elections hold significance as they precede the crucial Lok Sabha elections scheduled for next year.
 Today, the fate of more than 2,500 candidates will be sealed today as the incumbent saffron party and the grand old party showcase a fierce fight.

 Trending Now